-REQUEST FOR DIPLOMA AND TRANSCRIPT (ONE COPY)
+REQUEST FOR DIPLOMA AND TRANSCRIPT

-Students who expect to graduate and receive a degree or certificate diploma should file a Request for Diploma and Transcript form.
-The Registrar should approve the request.
+Students who expect to graduate and receive a degree or certificate diploma should submit a Request for Diploma and Transcript to the Registrar's Office.
 It initiates a review of all student work undertaken at Lincoln University and a validation of the student's successful completion of the program requirements.
 A fee is assessed on each student submitting the request.
 Diplomas or transcripts are not issued until all financial obligations to the University have been fulfilled.